MicroStrategy/embedding-sdk-docs/docs/add-functionality/panel-stacks.md

 :::tip

-To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g23) that will embed a dossier with a panel stack and the option to switch between panels.
+To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g23) that will embed a dashboard with a panel stack and the option to switch between panels.

 :::